ashfurrow/Nimble-Snapshots/README.md

 Setup
 ----------------

-Currently, setup is kind of a pain.
-That's because Nimble doesn't support Xcode 6 beta 5, yet.
-Additionally, I need them to merge my [pull request](https://github.com/Quick/Nimble/pull/16) making the members of one of their classes explicitly public.
-So, you'll need to use my [fork](https://github.com/AshFurrow/Nimble-Snapshots) of Nimble for now.
-(And since [Quick](https://github.com/Quick/Quick) doesn't support Xcode 6 beta 5 yet, either, you'll need a [fork](https://github.com/tokorom/Quick) that does.)

 This project, naturally, relies on FBSnapshotTestCase.
 However, due to some strange errors I was getting with a CocoaPods-installed version of that library, I've had to resort to using git submodules.